-Gov. Doug Burgum signed a bill on Thursday allocating $8.9 million to expand Bismarck State College's Health Sciences program.
+Gov. Doug Burgum signed a bill on Thursday allocating $8.9 million to expand Bismarck State College's health sciences programs.

-The college plans to relocate the program, which is currently housed at the Bismarck-Burleigh Public Health building in downtown Bismarck, to its main campus.
+The college plans to relocate the programs, which are currently housed at the Bismarck-Burleigh Public Health building in downtown Bismarck, to its main campus.
 Funding for the move was included in a bill to fund various higher education capital projects.